StacieL/doc/docs/CustomizeWithXcode-iOSProjectCustomization.md

 ---
-id: modifyXcodeProject
+id: customize-your-ios-app
-title: Customize your 4D for iOS application
+title: Customize your 4D for iOS App
-sidebar_label: Customize your 4D for iOS application
+sidebar_label: Customize your 4D for iOS App
 ---